Navigation auf uzh.ch

 10th Swiss Summer School in Democracy Studies

-09-13 September 2024
+09 -13 September 2024

-University of Fribourg
+University of Fribourg and University of Zurich

-Detailed Programme
+Programme

 Monday 09 Keynote Lecture

 14.30h.
-University of Zurich
+University of Zurich, room KOL E 18

-Democracy under Threat: How Education Can Save it
+Democracy under Threat: How Education Can Save It

 Prof. Anja Neundorf University of Glasgow, Scotland UK

-Which role does education play in strengthening democratic attitudes among ordinary citizens?
 This keynote lecture draws on two recent studies exploring how education may help shape citizens’ support for democracy.
 First, it shows that democratic education has a lasting positive impact on citizens’ support for democracy, while education content in autocracies affects citizens’ democratic values less.
 Second, it addresses the role of adult civic education via an online experiment conducted in 33 countries worldwide.
 The results show that short videos promoting the virtues of democracy positively affect support for democracy and that effects can still be detected after two weeks.
 Interestingly, civic education works in a more universal way than previously assumed, across very different countries and individuals, with the results suggesting that online civic education interventions can be generally effective in promoting democratic citizenship.

 Tuesday 10 Panel 1